Resume for Carpenter

 4. Work Experience

-Highlight your previous work experience in the field of carpentry focusing on your key accomplishments and responsibilities.
-Include the name of the business and your name, job title, dates of employment, and an outline of your responsibilities.
+Include your previous experience as a carpenter emphasizing your most important responsibilities and achievements.
+Include the name of your employer the name of your job and dates of employment and an outline of your responsibilities.

 Example: